Buddy Pack Program

 The VIP Veteran Pack program provides additional nutrition to Veterans living at or below the poverty line.
 VIP Veteran Packs include ready-to-eat entrees, soup, fruit and vegetables in easy-to-open cans, as well as toiletries such as razors, body wash and deodorant.
 We are currently distributing VIP Veteran Packs to the roughly 650 Veterans in poverty as a pilot program in Boone County.
 With additional resources, we hope to make the program permanent and to expand it to other counties.

 Senior adults are the fastest-growing group needing food assistance.
 Commodity Supplemental Food Program boxes provide nutritious food to help older individuals supplement their diets.
-We distribute more than 1,800 senior boxes each month.
+We distribute 2,684 senior boxes each month.

 Our Central Pantry in Columbia is one of the largest food pantries in the state.
 Designed as a grocery store, clients may shop once a month for nutritious staple items and daily for fresh produce and bread.
 Central Pantry helps feed more than 11,000 people every month.